 No. Power cleans are really good for you if you do them correctly.
 With that said, it is very important to treat this movement with respect!

-Make sure that your form is adequate before you lift heavy weights.
-If you do not heed this advice, you can get injured.
+Make sure that your form is adequate before you lift a heavy weight.
+If you do not heed this advice, you are at risk of injury.

 Practice, practice, and then practice some more.